 Parrots can be beautiful, exotic backyard visitors.
 While birders in Australia, Africa, and South America may have many native parrot species to attract, even birders in other locations might have feral or established parrot colonies nearby to visit the yard.
-With care, any backyard birder can be successful attracting parrots.
+With care, any backyard birder can be successful in attracting parrots.

 Why We Love Parrots